ethanwait25/startup/README.md

 - **Database** - Users, avatar photos, player level, etc. stored in the database.
 Register and login users, with credentials securely stored in the database.
 Users cannot play unless authenticated.
 - **WebSocket** - Used to join the next ready player to an open Quick Fight.
 Also utilized to send battle requests to online users and to accept/decline them.
 May also possibly include a list of recent battle results on the playground page which updates in real-time.
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable, I built the structure of my application using HTML.

+* <b>HTML pages</b> - Five HTML pages that provide structure for a home page, a login and register page, a battle page, a challenger catalogue, and an about page.
+* <b>Links</b> - The home, playground, about, and login pages have links to each of the five pages.
+The fight page has a link back to the homepage through the "Forfeit" option.
+On the playground page, clicking on any challenger will initiate a battle through a link to the fight page.
+Logging in or registering on the login page will take the user back to the home page.
+* <b>Text</b> - Each page contains placeholder and informational text, much of which will remain in the final product.
+* <b>Images</b> - The home, playground, and about pages contain a placeholder user avatar image which will eventually appear in the top left corner of the final product.
+The fight page contains placeholder user and challenger avatar images.
+The playground page contains a table of placeholder challenger avatar images.
+* <b>Service call placeholders</b> - The login page contains an input box for new users to write their character prompts.
+Eventually, this data will be used to call the DALLE API to generate the user avatar.
+The fight page also contains example battle dialogue which will be rendered after a call to the ChatGPT API.
+* <b>Login placeholder</b> - Login functionality is found on the login page.
+Once logged in, the user's name and other data will be shown at the top of the home, playground, and about pages as shown.
+* <b>Database data placeholder</b> - All users' character names, current levels, and avatar images will all be stored in the database.
+A user's own data will be rendered on the home, fight, playground, and login pages as shown.
+Challenger data (also stored in the database) is shown on the playground and fight pages.
+* <b>WebSocket data placeholder</b> - The three phases of battle dialogue represented on the fight page will be pushed out to both players in real-time.
+The playground page will also show real-time data of currently-online players, and will update as users enter or leave the playground page.